 The Omega Dubai Desert Classic was born in 1989 when the European Tour visited the Middle East for the first time.
 The roll of honour includes seven different Major Champions.
-They are: Seve Ballesteros (1992), Ernie Els (1994, 02, 05), Fred Couples (1995), José Maria Olazábal (1998), Mark O'Meara (2004), Tiger Woods (2006, 08) and Rory McIlroy (2009).
-Between them they have won 30 Major Championships.
+They are: Seve Ballesteros (1992), Ernie Els (1994, 02, 05), Fred Couples (1995), José Maria Olazábal (1998), Mark O'Meara (2004), Tiger Woods (2006, 08) and Rory McIlroy (2009, 15).
+Between them they have won 32 Major Championships.

-Els, who has won the tournament a record three times, has played 13 times in the Omega Dubai Desert Classic over Emirates Golf Club's Majlis course.
+- South African great Els has played 15 times on the Majlis course.
 In that time he has recorded three victories, nine top threes.
-Of his 48 rounds on the Majlis course he is a total of 169 under par.
+Of his 56 rounds on the Majlis course he is a total of 184 under par.
 Els set the current course record of 61 (-11) on the opening day in 1994, which contained a European Tour record of 12 birdies in a single round.
-He has broken par in 42 of his 48 rounds.
+He has broken par in 44 of his 52 rounds.

 - Mark O'Meara is the oldest winner of the Omega Dubai Desert Classic, a feat he achieved in 2004, aged 47 and 54 days.

 - In 2009, Matthew Turner created history, becoming the first amateur from the UAE to make the cut.
 The teenager posted rounds of 70-72-71-75 for a level-par score of 288 to finish tied 51st.
 If he were a professional, he would have won euro 8,152.71.

 - In 2011, Spain's Alvaro Quiros, who was tied 65th after an opening round of 73, staged one of the biggest comebacks in the history of the Omega Dubai Desert Classic, to win the tournament at 11 under.
 He was eight shots behind the leader after 36 holes.